JC-LL/ruby_rtl/README.md

 For the moment, let's build this adder, in a progessive manner !

-### Basic signal assignments : 1-bit half adder circuit
+### Basic signal assignments : example of a 1-bit half adder circuit

 We start by the "Hello World" of Digital Design : the Half adder.
 We recall that it built from  2 basic gates.
 That "block" can be then used in a hierarchical manner to build a 1-bit full-adder and then a classical adder operating on integers.
 See [wikipedia](https://en.wikipedia.org/wiki/Adder_(electronics))  if needed.
 This bottom-up approach is representative of Digital System Design : we can elaborate complex functions with a clever composition of such components, either hierarchically or using the intrinsic parallelism of digital circuit, or both.